 Addressing the two key strategic imperatives of Education and Prevention, the Community Engagement team provides interactive health education activities throughout Arkansas with developed programs, presentations and targeted partnerships – all designed to help children and families make wise and informed healthy choices now and throughout their lives.

-Car Seat Check-ups appointments are scheduled at Arkansas Children's Hospital campus in Little Rock Monday through Friday, from 8:30 a.m. – 4:30 p.m., based on the availability of trained staff.
-A Child Passenger Safety Technician evaluates the car seat currently in use, checks that it is appropriate based on the child’s age and weight, ensures correct installation, and answers questions.
+Car Seat Check-up appointments are scheduled at Arkansas Children's Hospital campus in Little Rock Monday through Friday, from 8:30 a.m. – 4:30 p.m., based on the availability of trained staff.
+A Child Passenger Safety Technician evaluates the current car seat, checks that it is appropriate based on the child's age and weight, ensures correct installation, and answers questions.